Azure/bicep-registry-modules/avm/res/azure-stack-hci/cluster/deployment-settings/README.md

 | [`storageConfigurationMode`](#parameter-storageconfigurationmode) | string | The storage volume configuration mode.
 See documentation for details. |
 | [`streamingDataClient`](#parameter-streamingdataclient) | bool | The metrics data for deploying a HCI cluster. |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |

-### Parameter: `clusterName`

-The name of the Azure Stack HCI cluster - this must be a valid Active Directory computer name and will be the name of your cluster in Azure.

-- Required: Yes
-- Type: string

 ### Parameter: `clusterNodeNames`